jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 So what.
 Ferrari hasn't won a F1 title in generations.
 The Chicago Cubs took over a century to win a championship.
 NASA couldn't come up with reuseable rockets.

-Yet we still hope the best for these organizations, and give their people funding, awards, and accolades because we understand how hard it is to achieve their goals.
+Yet we still hope the best for these organizations, and give their people money, awards, and accolades because we understand how hard it is to achieve their goals.

 For some reason, your naysayers won't do that for you.
 They should.

 It's not that you are perfect.
 I'm sure those on the inside know more than anyone else the hubris, missteps, and mistakes that saw a titan become a napping rabbit.

-I mean you were founded by PhDs and probably shouldn't have anyone in control who does not see the Periodic Table as a recipe book.
+I mean you were founded by PhDs and probably shouldn't have anyone in control who does not see the Periodic Table as a recipe book (it was a business minded CEO who rejected making iPhone's chips).
 I hear there are too many middle managers there (like in much of the American economy).
 Also, share buybacks seem to be a bad idea in an industry as unpredictable and capital intensive as yours.

 But you can still put billions of transistors on a microchip.
 And that's precious.